Call Us

 Tramadol is a strong prescription painkiller, used to treat moderate to severe pain.
 You'll usually be prescribed tramadol by a healthcare professional if you’ve suffered an injury or gone through an operation.
 You may also take tramadol for ongoing pain when less strong, over-the-counter painkillers haven’t been effective.

 When you take tramadol the way you’re supposed to, as advised by your doctor or healthcare professional, it can be a very effective pain relieving drug that can significantly improve your quality of life.
-However, like with some other types of prescription drug, if you take tramadol for a prolonged period of time, or don’t take it in an appropriate way, it’s possible for a tramadol addiction to develop.
+However, like with some other types of prescription drug, if you take tramadol for a prolonged period of time, or don’t take it in an appropriate way, it’s possible for you to become addicted to it.

 Common signs and symptoms of tramadol addiction

-Tramadol addiction, a form of opioid dependency, exhibits a range of symptoms that vary based on individual circumstances, such as dosage and frequency of use.
+Tramadol addiction, which is a form of opioid dependency, causes a range of symptoms that vary based on individual circumstances, such as the dose of tramadol you're taking, and how frequently you're taking it.
 Common indicators of tramadol addiction include:

 What are the effects of tramadol?

-Additionally, people often find that taking tramadol causes them to feel other effects as well as its pain relieving properties.
-For example, it can make you feel pleasure, euphoria and relaxation – effects which some people can find to be very addictive.
-This can lead you to want to take tramadol over and over again, even when your pain has subsided, until you eventually develop a harmful addiction to this prescription drug.
+People often find that taking tramadol causes them to feel other effects as well as pain relief.
+For example, it can make you feel pleasure, euphoria and relaxation – effects which some people can find very addictive.
+This can make you want to take tramadol over and over again, even when your pain has subsided, until you eventually develop a harmful addiction to this prescription drug.

 Without professional help, tramadol addiction can get worse over time and can lead to a number of long-term problems.
 These include: